 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Need new trail running shoes?
-Since 2013, we've tested over 300 trail-specific pairs to help you find the perfect ride.
-After logging at least 60 miles in each set, we've included the top women's trail running shoes and men's trail running shoes in this dual-gender roundup.
-Our passionate women's and men's testing teams are packed with dedicated trail runners.
-We've terrorized these shoes, ticking off Icelandic fastpacks, mountainous ultra-marathons, and alpine runs across Peru and around Lake Tahoe.
+Since 2013, our men's and women's trail running teams have tested several hundred unique pairs of trail runners to help you find your perfect ride.
+Packed with dedicated trail runners, our testing teams have terrorized these shoes, ticking off Icelandic fastpacks, mountainous ultramarathons, and alpine runs across Peru and around Lake Tahoe.
 We run in sweltering desert summers, on icy winter trails, and through the muddy mess of shoulder seasons to compare traction, comfort, stability, sensitivity, and protection.
 Then, we head to the lab to cut these shoes up and more closely analyze each feature and its execution.
-We hope our hard work helps you enjoy your time on the trail.

-Editor's Note: Our trail running shoes roundup was updated on October 3, 2024, to include new award winners from our most recent round of testing.
+Editor's Note: This top trail running shoes roundup was updated on April 24, 2025, to include new award winners from Topo and La Sportiva after our most recent round of comparative testing.

 Our testers unanimously adore the Salomon S/Lab Ultra 3, a shoe that has consistently garnered awards year after year.
-On the men's side, the S/Lab continues to amaze us with its outstanding performance.
+The S/Lab continues to amaze us with its outstanding performance.
 This trail shoe's performance is facilitated by its impeccably tailored fit and a sturdy, responsive midsole that offers protection without sacrificing trail feedback.
 This fusion results in an exceptionally comfortable shoe that facilitates precise footwork over long distances, an essential attribute for agile trail adventures.
 This version of the S/Lab is very similar to previous versions, making it a reliable favorite.

 The protection and traction of the S/Lab Ultra 3 are what make it such a versatile trail running shoe choice.
 The precise, multidirectional lug pattern and grippy outsole rubber are equipped with various terrain types, and the socklike upper is protective and breathable enough for long days on the trail.
 The traction and protection combine to create a shoe that is ready to tackle long trail days with you.
-The rearfoot stands at 27 mm and the forefoot at 19 mm, as measured by our in-house testing team.
-This stack adds to the S/Lab's overall protection while ensuring a fit comfortable enough for ultra-distance excursions.
+The relatively low stack still provides solid foot protection while ensuring a fit comfortable enough for ultra-distance excursions.

 In terms of overall value, the S/Lab Ultra 3 holds up to the hype.
 It is durable without feeling clunky and overbuilt; it is protective and ready for anything you throw at it without being overly heavy.
 The versatility of the S/Lab makes it a great choice for runners with all different types of goals, from ultra-distances to flowy single tracks to near-vertical alpine faces.
 The price of the S/Lab is a bit prohibitive, though its durability and features make it worth every penny.
 With this in mind, newer trail runners who want to get outside without overspending could find a better bang for their buck.